CORaleigh/MachineLearning/README.md

 # MachineLearning
-Tensorflow, Object Detection, and other related items.
+TensorFlow, Object Detection, and other related items.